ajagota7/irl_llms/src/enhanced_toxicity_evaluation/README.md

 cd src/enhanced_toxicity_evaluation

 # Start with the most basic test (recommended)
+python import_test.py

+# If that works, try the core components test
 python core_test.py

+# If that works, try the dataset loading test
+python dataset_test.py

 # If that works, try the minimal test
 python minimal_test.py

+# If minimal test fails, try the debug test
+python debug_test.py

 # Then try the basic test
 python basic_test.py